 Commission (CFTC) and U.S. Congress have sought to better understand

-factors contributing to recent increased volatility of futures market
+factors contributing to increased volatility of futures market

 contracts for a number of agricultural commodities.
 Substantial